svenssonaxel/rondb-docker/README.md

 ## Running Benchmarks

+***Warning***: Not all RonDB tarballs for *ARM64* on repo.hops.works contain the benchmarking binaries/scripts.
+This will however change in the near future.
+It is on the other hand also possible to build the RonDB tarball from source, including the benchmarking files.

 The Docker images come with a set of benchmarks pre-installed.
 To run any of these benchmarks with the default configurations, run:

 ```bash